scferro/lerobot-ros/README.md

 Once you have teleoperation working, you can use all standard LeRobot features as usual:

-- Incorporate cameras and other sensors
+- Incorporate cameras and other sensors using the LeRobot repo
-- Use `scripts/record.py` to collect demonstration datasets
+- Use [record.py](.scripts/record.py) from this repo to collect demonstration datasets
-- Use `scripts/replay.py` to test recorded trajectories
+- Use [replay.py](.scripts/replay.py) from this repo to test recorded trajectories
-- Train policies on your robot's data
+- Train policies on your robot's data using the LeRobot repo